 4.3 All University staff are responsible for publishing information proactively via the University’s website and the University Publication Scheme wherever possible.

 4.4 University Officers, Heads of Departments and Section Heads, as data owners, are responsible for ensuring that all information in their area is managed in conformance with this policy.

-4.5 The University’s Records Management Office is responsible for promoting compliance with this policy, for managing the University’s Publication Scheme, and for drawing up guidance about Freedom of Information good practice.
-The Office will monitor and co-ordinate responses to requests.
-Where exemptions may be applied the Office must be consulted prior to their application.
+4.5 Legal Services is responsible for promoting compliance with this policy, for managing the University’s Publication Scheme, and for drawing up guidance about Freedom of Information good practice.
+Legal Services will monitor and co-ordinate responses to requests.
+Where exemptions may be applied the Service must be consulted prior to their application.

-5.1 This document, together with related policies and implementation documents is available at: http://www.york.ac.uk/records-management
+5.1 This document, together with related guidance is available at: http://www.york.ac.uk/records-management/foi

 5.2 University Freedom of Information Publication Scheme